CraightonH/minesweepyer/README.md

 Here's some output with the game board hidden:
 ```
 $ python game.py
-How to play:
+calculating difficulty...
+generating mine locations...
+generating board hints...
+have fun!

+CHOOSE
 Choose a box to uncover by typing a comma separated list
 of coordinates in the form 'row,column' where 1,1 is the
 top left most box on the board.
+ie. '1,1'

+FLAG
-Mark a flag by typing the letter 'f' in front of your list.
+Mark a flag by typing the letter 'f ' in front of your list.
-ie. 'f 1,1'
+ie. 'f 2,2'

+UNCOVER
 Uncover safe boxes by typing 'u ' before your coordinates and select
 a square that touches a flag such that it's guaranteed to not have an unflagged mine next to it.
 If you uncover at a coordinate that is not guaranteed to be safe and
 a mine is uncovered in the process, game over!

-calculating difficulty...
-generating mine locations...
-generating board hints...
-have fun!
+ie. 'u 1,1'

        1     2     3     4     5     6     7     8
     +-----+-----+-----+-----+-----+-----+-----+-----+
   1 |  ?  |  ?  |  ?  |  ?  |  ?  |  ?  |  ?  |  ?  |
     +-----+-----+-----+-----+-----+-----+-----+-----+